openmcp-project/docs/docs/users/01-boostrapping.md

 kubectl --kubeconfig ./kubeconfigs/onboarding.kubeconfig apply -f ./config/crossplane-instance.yaml
 ```

-The Crossplane service instance should now be created and the crossplane service provider should start to create the necessary resources to create the Crossplane instance.
+The Crossplane service provider should now start to create the necessary resources for the new Crossplane instance.
+As a result, a new Crossplane service instance should soon be available.
 You can check the status of the Crossplane instance using the following command:

 ```shell